Adding a stretchable & sticky header to a SwiftUI ScrollView

 }

 We make the cover square by giving it an aspect ratio of 1.
-The fit content mode makes it stay within the available space, which means that it will automatically grow as we pull down and give it more space.
-It will then keep growing until it the horizontal padding kicks in.
+The fit content mode makes it stay within its available space, and makes it automatically grow as we pull down.

 To implement the tilt effect, we just have to use the headerVisibleRatio.
 Greater than 1 means we are pulling down, at which we can apply a rotation3DEffect around the x-axis.